azureautomation/send-mail-office-365/README.md

 ﻿Send Mail Office 365 via Managed Identity
 ====================

-This runbook sends an email through Office 365 Exchange.
+This Graphical PowerShell runbook connects to Office 365 and sends an email.
 You can run this runbook by itself or call it from another runbook as part of a larger workflow.

-REQUIRED
+-REQUIRED
 1. An Automation managed identity is enabled.
 2. Use PowerShell to Admin Consent for managed identity, the following code MUST run in the local machine (None-Runbook) where microsoft.graph module installed: